 Show the Township, Range, Section, County, Acreage, describe by aliquot part (NENW) if applicable, please verify that the U.S. owns the minerals to lease and separate your parcels by Public Domain lands and Acquired lands.

 Submit your EOI's per parcel with no more than the maximum acreage of 2,560.00 acres and no limit on the minimum acreage.
-Note: Leasing in Wilderness Study Areas (WSA's), or City Limits is not allowed.

 Check the Oil and Gas Lease Sale schedule for timeframes and deadlines to submit your EOI's.

 If your area is described by metes and bounds, please provide a description with your letter.
 NOTE: By providing the above information you will be helping us to expedite the listing of your parcels on a Competitive List.

 Sale parcels will normally be configured as requested; however, BLM reserves the right to adjust the parcel size as needed.

 Prior to submitting your EOI, please review BLM public records to make certain that the lands are available for leasing.
 Examples of lands not available for leasing are: